Factoring determinants and applications to number theory: introduction

 This factorization also works for unitary averages of ratios of products of shifted characteristic polynomials.

 The proof depends on some remarkable identities.
-The first is known as BOCG which holds for for unitary averages.
-The second is a non-trivial extension to symplectic and orthogonal averages discovered and proven by Basor and Erhardt.
+The first is known as the Borodin-Okounkov-Case-Geronimo (BOCG) identity which holds for for unitary averages.
+The second is a non-trivial extension to symplectic and orthogonal averages discovered and proven by Basor and Ehrhardt.

 We give some examples of factorizations: We have

 while

 and